 Optima Foot and Ankle

 Laura Schweger, DPM, and Evan M. Ross, DPM, the highly-trained podiatrists at Optima Foot and Ankle, offer a variety of conservative and surgical treatments for flat feet.
-They can also fit you for custom orthotics at their practice location in Bend, Oregon.
+They can also fit you for custom orthotics at their practice locations in Bend, Oregon and Redmond, Oregon.
 If you have flat feet that cause pain or interfere with your physical activities, call the office or book an appointment online today.

 Flat Feet Q & A